 - Innsbruck Military Museum

-The center of Innsbruck is rather strong in historical sights, we are talking about especially the Maria Theresa Road and its surroundings.
-In the suburbs and across the border from Innsbruck, more exciting programs come to the fore, such as the Alpine Zoo, the Bergisel Ski Jumping Center or the Nordkette Cable Car.
+The centre of Innsbruck is rather strong in historical sights; we are talking about the Maria Theresa Road and its surroundings.
+More exciting programs come to the fore in the suburbs and across the border from Innsbruck, such as the Alpine Zoo, the Bergisel Ski Jumping Center, or the Nordkette Cable Car.

-Anywhere you go, you will find yourself in beautiful surroundings, and that is true for the center of the city as well.
-There are plenty of green areas where you can have a good walk or just sit on a bench and listen to the sounds of nature. 🌲⛰
+Anywhere you go, you will find yourself in beautiful surroundings, which is true for the city's centre as well.
+There are plenty of green areas where you can have a good walk or just sit on a bench and listen to the sounds of nature.